danistark1/wirelessSensorGateway/README.md

 msg.payload=[msg.payload.temperature,msg.payload.humidity,msg.payload.id,date];
 return msg;
 ```
-# Node Red Using the API
+# Node Red Using REST APIs

 To read/write to mySQL db, you can use https://github.com/danistark1/weatherStationApiSymfony which uses REST APIs to read/write to the db.